yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

 # part I: pre-annotation through the dbCAN platform (in batch mode)

-#database abd hmmscan tools
+#database and hmm tools need o be downloaded
-1. Annotate the CAZy modules in the MAGs through the HMM scan of dbCAN, the database "dbCAN-HMMdb-V8.zip" is downloaded from http://bcb.unl.edu/dbCAN2/download/Databases/
+1.The database "dbCAN-HMMdb-V8.zip" listed above is downloaded from http://bcb.unl.edu/dbCAN2/download/Databases/,  to annotate the CAZy modules in the MAGs or complete genomes

-2. the "hmmscan-parser.gz" is downloaded from http://bcb.unl.edu/dbCAN2/download/Tools/
+2. the "hmmscan-parser.gz" is downloaded from http://bcb.unl.edu/dbCAN2/download/Tools/, "hmmscan-parser.sh" will be used to parse the HMM annotation results

+#below are command lines for batch annotation of the MAGs throug the dbCAN hmmsearch in linux system

+# go to the directory in which locates the dbCAN database, in my case, it is as below, while the user may need to adjust the path accordingly
+cd /home/ywx1845/software/dbCAN_db/
+# format the database for hmmscan
-  1)  hmmpress dbCAN-fam-HMMs.txt
+hmmpress dbCAN-HMMdb-V8.txt

+# go to the folder "MAGs_faa", in which are amino acid sequences of the MAGs (with the suffix .faa) to be annotated, in my case, it is as below
+cd /projects/b1052/Wells_b1042/yuboer/MAGs_faa/

+# hmmscan; /home/ywx1845/software/dbCAN_db/ is the path of the directory in which locates the formated dbCAN database, the user may need to modify this path
-  2) find ./five_genomes/faa -name "*.faa" | while read line ; do hmmscan --domtblout ${line}.out.dm dbCAN-HMMdb-V8.txt $line >          ${line}.out; done
+find . -name "*.faa" | while read line ; do hmmscan --domtblout ${line}.out.dm /home/ywx1845/software/dbCAN_db/dbCAN-HMMdb-V8.txt $line > ${line}.out; done

+# parse the hmmscan results
-  3) find ./five_genomes/faa -name "*.out.dm"|while read line ; do sh hmmscan-parser.sh $line > ${line}.ps; done
+find . -name "*.out.dm"|while read line ; do sh /home/ywx1845/software/dbCAN/hmmscan-parser.sh $line > ${line}.ps; done

+# list the names of MAGs with CAZy modules identified
-  4) find ./five_genomes/faa -name "*.out.dm.ps" ! -size 0 > filteredhmmout.list
+find . -name "*.out.dm.ps" ! -size 0 > filteredhmmout.list

+# make a directory "dbCAN_annotation_results" and move the parsed hmmscan results to this directory
-  5) mkdir dbCAN_annotation_results
+mkdir ../dbCAN_annotation_results

-  6) mv *.out.dm.ps > ./dbCAN_annotation_results
+mv *.out.dm.ps > ../dbCAN_annotation_results

+# the files in the directory "dbCAN_annotation_results" are input files to the following R scripts

 -----------------------------------------------------------------------------------------------------------------------------------

-# part II: genome-centric portrait
+# part II: genome-centric portrait on the corresponding microbes cellulolytic competency

-Files in the folder of ./dbCAN_annotation_results/ were the input file to the annotation pipeline developed in this study,
+# Files in the folder of ./dbCAN_annotation_results/ were the input file to the annotation pipeline developed in this study,

+# Genome categorization: run the R script named as "genome_categorization_on_cellulolytic_competency.R"
+# Visualization: CAZy arrangment along genes in each of the MAgs, using the R script names as "genoplot_CAZy_in_bins.R"

+Notes:
-1. run the R script named as "gene_pattern_identification_and_draft_genome_cetegorization.R", which will generate 3 files summarizing  detailed information on:
+a.)
+Genome categorization by "genome_categorization_on_cellulolytic_competency.R" will generate 3 files summarizing  detailed information on:

-    1) the diversity and abundances of all the CAZy modules identified in each of these 47 genomes, the output file is named as                'seq_cazy_abun_in_bins.tab'
+    1) the diversity and abundances of all the CAZy modules identified in each of the MAG or complete genomes, the output file is named as 'seq_cazy_abun_in_bins.csv'

     2) preliminarily assign the MAGs into 6 groups, namely: